 Regular attendance is necessary for satisfactory achievement.
 Therefore, it is the responsibility of the student to attend class.
-Less than 90% attendance of class or lab may result in failure of the course.
+Less than 90% attendance in class or lab may result in a course failure.

 Class roll will be taken for each class.
 Absences will be noted.
 Individuals not present for roll call will be recorded as absent.
-Any anticipated class/lab absence must be reported to the instructor.
+Any anticipated class/lab absence must be reported to the instructor before the scheduled class start time.
+Most classes will use an electronic roll call which requires the use of a smartphone or tablet.

-See CLINICAL POLICIES for clinical absences information.
+See CLINICAL POLICIES for clinical absence information.